 Garda vetting is only one part of a safe recruitment procedure and should not replace good practice such as face to face interviews, verbal and written reference checks, identity verification and a robust code of good practice, child protection policy and support and supervision process.

-The Garda Central Vetting Unit (GCVU) provides the only official vetting service in the Republic of Ireland.
+The National Vetting Bureau provides the only official vetting service in the Republic of Ireland.
 Local Garda stations DO NOT provide vetting at a local level.

 Racecourse Road, Thurles, Co.
 Tipperary.

 The Child Protection Programme provides services in Garda Vetting through: